adus/portal-documentation/documentation/travel-time.md

 ### Route selection
 * _Routes_ Users can either use the drop down menu select among several predefined routes, or use the map to create a route by selecting several continuous stations.

-* _Start Week_ Only four weeks of data can be plotted and downloaded at one time.
-The start week begins on a Sunday.
+* _Start Week_ Only four weeks of data can be plotted and downloaded at one time which includes the selected start week plus the previous three weeks.

 ### Plot selection
 Figure 1 shows a selected route along US-26 WB starting at Frog Lake and ending at Arlie Mitchell Road.